 Evan is very aware of the importance of family and how fragile life can be.
 "If you talk to any older fan, as a kid, your greatest childhood memories were going to wrestling with your dad, your mom, your grandfather, your grandmother, your uncle, whoever it was that took you.
 20, 30, 40 years later, and now they’re gone," says Evan with somewhat pensive sadness in his voice but happy that he has these cherished memories of going with his father to the matches.

-Seeing these larger-than-life stars really enthralled Evan to no end, and the mat game became his obsession.
+Seeing these larger-than-life stars really enthralled Evan, and the mat game became his obsession.
 "I was just fascinated.
 In my head, it was the equivalent of Marvel and DC superheroes and supervillains, and I started watching religiously."
 He compares Nikolai Volkoff to a villain with superpowers when he’d come out and smash fruit with his bare hands.
-Later, Nikolai would become one of Evan’s closest friends and someone he would regularly work with.
+Later, Nikolai became one of Evan’s closest friends and someone he regularly worked with.
 He recalls when Nikolai challenged him to an arm-wrestling contest one night.
-"I wasn’t even able to move him an inch; that’s how strong he was," says Evan, who is still astounded at how powerful the man that was billed from the USSR was.
+"I wasn’t even able to move him an inch; that’s how strong he was," says Evan, who is still astounded at how powerful the man billed from the USSR was.